 In approximately mid-March 2020, the Company began to experience the severe negative effects of the economic disruptions resulting from the Coronavirus Pandemic ("COVID-19").
 These have included abrupt reductions in demand for the Company's primary sources of revenue, its temporary and direct hire placements, and lost productivity due to business closings both by clients and at the Company's own operating locations.
 Some effects of COVID-19 and the subsequent variants of the virus continue to be felt to an extent, with the most severe impacts being felt in the industrial segment and, to a lesser extent, in the finance, accounting, and office clerical ("FAO") end markets within the professional segment.
 In response to the crisis, in April 2020 we took a series of proactive actions including a temporary 10% pay cut for full-time salaried employees, temporary furloughing and redeployment of some employees, reduction of discretionary expenses and projects, and obtaining funds under CARES Act Paycheck Protection Program ("PPP").
-These actions allowed us to generate cost savings and time with which to mitigate the impacts of the COVID-19 pandemic on our businesses and brands.
-Our businesses have continued their recoveries to a significant extent during the six months ended March 31, 2022.
-While we have experienced significant recovery and in recent quarters returned to or exceeded pre-COVID-19 levels of results and performance, the rate of future recovery and growth is still somewhat uncertain as potential resurgences and negative impacts of COVID-19 and variants thereof have continued to have negative impacts on the U.S. economy in 2021 and 2022, including in some cases, certain markets and clients we serve.
+These actions allowed us to generate cost savings and time with which to mitigate the impacts of the COVID-19 pandemic on our businesses have continued their recoveries to a significant extent during the nine months ended June 30, 2022.
+While we have experienced significant recovery and in recent quarters returned to or exceeded pre-COVID-19 levels of results and performance, the rate of future growth is still somewhat dependent upon potential resurgences and negative impacts of COVID-19 and variants thereof, and effects, if any, these may have on the U.S. economy in the future, including the markets and clients we serve.